-When shopping around for flashlights, you may have run across the term “lumens” when reading the packaging.
-When it comes to light, most people are familiar with “watts” which is how light bulbs are rated for the public.
-But what are lumens in flashlights and why are they important?
+When shopping around for flashlights, you may have encountered the term “lumens” when reading the packaging.
+When it comes to light, most people are familiar with “watts,” which is how light bulbs are rated for the public.
+But what are lumens in flashlights, and why are they important?

 The Definition of Lumens

-A lumen is a unit of measurement for the amount of light generated by bulb or flashlight.
+A lumen is a unit of measurement for the light generated by a bulb or flashlight.

-When shopping around for flashlights, lumens are a very important consideration.
-You will need to be familiar with the amount of light required for the different types of flashlights available.
+When shopping around for flashlights, lumens are a critical consideration.
+You must be familiar with the amount of light required for the different types of flashlights available.

 Camping: For camping purposes, you’ll need a flashlight that offers many hours of light as you find your way around the tent.
-One popular version is the lantern flashlight that offers different settings of brightness to meet your needs.
-However, a standard flashlight is very handy when you need to find something without disturbing other people.
+One popular version is the lantern flashlight which offers different brightness settings to meet your needs.
+However, a standard flashlight is convenient when finding something without disturbing others.
 5 to 100 lumens are best for camping purposes.

-There are also military and night vision uses for flashlights that have specific requirements usually based on government standards.
-Durability and versatility are vital for military flashlights which in many respects are similar to tactical flashlights found in retail stores.
-For night vision equipment, the flashlight must not be bright enough to interfere with the operation while still providing enough luminescence to see around you.
+There are also military and night vision uses for flashlights that have specific requirements, usually based on government standards.
+Durability and versatility are vital for military flashlights, similar to tactical flashlights in retail stores.
+The flashlight must not be bright enough for night vision equipment to interfere with the operation while still providing enough luminescence to see around you.

 Understanding what lumens are and the brightness you need for your flashlight will help considerably when choosing between different models.